-Facial hair is everywhere.
-If you take a look around, you’re likely going to spot quite a few men sporting facial hair, whether it be a full beard, mustache, or goatee.
-It’s estimated that 55% of the male population sports some sort of facial hair and that 1/3 of men in the United States have a beard.
+Beards are everywhere.
+If you take a look around, you’re likely going to spot quite a few men sporting hair on their face, whether it be a full beard, mustache, or goatee.
+It’s estimated that 55% of the male population has some sort of facial hair and that 1/3 of men in the United States have a beard.

-Today, we’re going to be looking at helping these men to take care of their facial hair with DIY Eucalyptus Beard Oil, plus go over how to use beard oil.
+Today, we’re going to be looking at helping these men to take care of their beard hair with DIY Eucalyptus Beard Oil, plus go over how to use beard oils.

 Why Use Beard Oil?

-Beard oils are wonderful for moisturizing the hair and the skin while also softening and taming hair.
-Beyond being a moisturizing agent, beard oil also doubles as a styling product for facial hair of all kinds.
+Beard oils are wonderful for moisturizing the hair and the skin underneath while also softening and taming hair.
+Beyond being a moisturizing agent, beard oil also doubles as a styling product for beards of all kinds.

-Adding essential oils to a beard oil can help nourish and repair the facial hair, prevent infection and ingrown hairs, decrease dryness and itchiness, and prevent dandruff and acne.
+Adding essential oils to beard oils can help nourish and repair the facial hair, prevent infection and ingrown hairs, decrease dryness and itchiness, and prevent dandruff and acne to the skin beneath.

 Other therapeutic properties are realized as well from essential oil beard oil, including elevating mood, boosting immunity, and of course, giving a nice scent.

 When you’re making a beard oil with essential oils, you want to take care to use more manly scents, some great options are: